mtamc/generic-lens-modern-setup/README.md

 ## Feature comparison

-Here is a comparison of the TH solution detailed in the [2017 gist](https://gist.github.com/mtesseract/1b69087b0aeeb6ddd7023ff05f7b7e68).
+Here is a comparison of this and the TH solution detailed in the [2017 gist](https://gist.github.com/mtesseract/1b69087b0aeeb6ddd7023ff05f7b7e68).

 |   | generic-lens | TH |
 | - | - | - |